 The Department of Premier and Cabinet has produced guidance for assessing foreign interference risks to Victoria for use by all department and entities.
-Please contact integrity services at integrity@ecodev.vic.gov.au for a copy of the guidance or further advice.
+Please contact the department's Integrity Services Unit at integrity@ecodev.vic.gov.au for a copy of the guidance or further advice.